c0m4r/asm-top/README.md

 The display will update every second showing:
 - Hostname and current time in the header
+- System Uptime, Load Average, and Task counts
 - CPU usage percentage with a visual progress bar
-- RAM usage percentage with a visual progress bar
+- RAM usage percentage with a visual progress bar and size details
+- Swap usage percentage with a visual progress bar and size details

 Press `q` to quit gracefully.